-- 413. The NTMA manages the cost and risk dimensions of the debt portfolio from a number of perspectives, including (a) managing the performance of the actual portfolio relative to the benchmark portfolio on a net present value basis, and (b) managing the Debt Service Budget.
-Both interest rate risk and currency risk are controlled, measured and reported on. - 414.
-The benchmark reflects the medium term strategic debt management objectives of the Exchequer and encapsulates the NTMA's appetite for market risk.
-When the benchmark has been agreed with its external advisors, it is then approved by the MoF who decides whether, in his view, it is consistent with his overall guidelines on the management of the debt.
-Revisions to the benchmark are made from time to time (subject to approvals by the NTMA's external advisors and the Department of Finance) to take account of significant changes in structural economic relationships but not in response to short term market movements. - 415.
-The benchmark portfolio is a computer-based notional portfolio representing an appropriate target interest rate, currency mix, maturity profile and duration for the portfolio.
-The benchmark is based on a medium-term cost/risk tradeoff derived from simulation analysis.
-Cost is defined in terms of the mark-to-market value of the debt, while risk is defined in terms of the likelihood that debt service costs will exceed the budget provision of the Minister for Finance.
-The simulations lead to the choice of a benchmark portfolio, which is robust under a range of possible outturns rather than highly dependent on one set of assumptions regarding the future evolution of interest rates and exchange rates.
+The NTMA manages the cost and risk dimensions of the debt portfolio from a number of perspectives, including (a) managing the performance of the actual portfolio relative to the benchmark portfolio on an NPV basis and (b) managing the debt-service budget.
+Both interest rate risk and currency risk are controlled, measured, and reported on.

+The benchmark reflects the medium-term strategic debt management objectives of the exchequer and encapsulates the NTMA's appetite for market risk.
+When the benchmark has been agreed upon with its external advisers, it is then approved by the minister of finance.
+The minister decides whether it is consistent with his or her overall guidelines on the management of the debt.
+Revisions to the benchmark are made from time to time (subject to approvals by the NTMA's external advisers and the Department of Finance) to take account of significant changes in structural economic relationships but not in response to short-term market movements.

+The benchmark portfolio is a computer-based notional portfolio representing an appropriate target interest rate, currency mix, maturity profile, and duration for the portfolio.
+The benchmark is based on a medium-term cost/risk trade-off derived from simulation analysis.
+Cost is defined in terms of the mark-to-market value of the debt, and risk is defined in terms of the likelihood that debt-service costs will exceed the budget provision of the minister of finance.
+The simulations lead to the choice of a benchmark portfolio, which is robust under a range of possible out-turns rather than highly dependent on one set of assumptions regarding the future evolution of interest rates and exchange rates.

-416. One of the major risks that must be controlled is the possibility that the annual debt service cost will fluctuate wildly from year to year and exceed the target level set out by the MoF.
-In tandem with this, the benchmark seeks to minimize the overall cost of the debt in terms of its mark to market value.
-In constructing the benchmark the simulation exercises seek to find a portfolio, which minimizes the mark-to-market value (the cost) while at the same time ensuring that the annual debt service cost is at the minimum level consistent with not fluctuating wildly from year to year.
-The stability of the debt service budget over time is of more importance than minimizing the cost in any one year.
-Overall the benchmark seeks to strike a balance between the potentially conflicting objectives of minimizing the net present value (NPV) of the debt while maintaining the lowest possible stable debt service costs over the medium term
+One of the major risks that must be controlled is the possibility that the annual debt-service cost will fluctuate wildly from year to year and exceed the target level set out by the minister of finance.
+In tandem with this, the benchmark seeks to minimize the overall cost of the debt in terms of its mark-to-market value.
+In constructing the benchmark, the simulation exercises seek to find a portfolio that minimizes the mark-to-market value (the cost) while ensuring that the annual debtservice cost is at the minimum level consistent with not fluctuating wildly from year to year.
+The stability of the debt-service budget over time is more important than minimizing the cost in any one year.
+Overall, the benchmark seeks to strike a balance between the potentially conflicting objectives of minimizing the NPV of the debt while maintaining the lowest possible stable debt-service costs over the medium term.